Okanagan Lake West—South Kelowna

-Okanagan Lake West—South Kelowna is a federal electoral district in British Columbia, Canada.
+Okanagan Lake West—South Kelowna (Okanagan Lake-Ouest—Kelowna-Sud) is a federal electoral district in British Columbia, Canada.
 It came into effect upon the call of the 2025 Canadian federal election.

 Geography

 Under the 2022 Canadian federal electoral redistribution the riding will be created out of Kelowna—Lake Country and Central Okanagan—Similkameen—Nicola.

 It will consist of the southern third of Kelowna, plus the municipalities of Peachland, Summerland and West Kelowna, the Indian Reserves of Tsinstikeptum 9 and Tsinstikeptum 10, most of the Central Okanagan West regional district electoral area (excluding the Fintry area) and most of the Okanagan-Similkameen F regional district area (excluding the area south of Summerland).